Home > Eating In > By Course > Side Dishes > Creamy Southern Coleslaw

 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

 2. Chop the other vegetables: Shred the carrots on the coarse side of a box grater and add to the bowl with the cabbage.
 Finely chop the green onions and toss them into the bowl with the cabbage and carrots.
-Add the salt and pepper to the slaw and mix one last time.
+Add the salt and ground black pepper to the slaw and mix one last time.

 3. Make the dressing: In a small mixing bowl combine the mayonnaise, apple cider vinegar, white distilled vinegar, honey, and celery seed and whisk until smooth and creamy.